hoffstadt/DearPyGui/docs/source/documentation/drawing-api.rst

 Images
 ------

-Drawlists can display any textures including images of types PNG, JPEG, or BMP (See :doc:`../documentation/textures` for more detail).
-Images are drawn using draw_image.
+Drawlists can display images
+of types PNG, JPEG, or BMP (See :doc:`../documentation/textures` for more detail).
+Images are added using draw_image.

-Using the keywords **pmin** and **pmax** we can define the upper left and lower right area of the rectangle that the image will be draw onto the canvas.
+Using the keywords **pmin** and **pmax** we can define the upper left and lower right area of the rectangle that the image will be drawn onto the canvas.
 The image will scale to fit the specified area.

-With keywords **uv_min** and **uv_max** we can define a scalar number of what area on the image should be drawn to the canvas.
+With keywords **uv_min** and **uv_max** we can specify normalized texture coordinates to use just a portion of the area on the image.
 The default of uv_min = [0,0] and uv_max = [1,1] will display the entire image while uv_min = [0,0] uv_max = [0.5,0.5] will only show the first quarter of the drawing.